Interleukin 1-alpha

-Interleukin-1 alpha (IL-1 alpha) also known as hematopoietin 1 is a cytokine of the interleukin 1 family that in humans is encoded by the IL1A gene.
-In general, Interleukin 1 is responsible for the production of inflammation, as well as the promotion of fever and sepsis.
-IL-1α inhibitors are being developed to interrupt those processes and treat diseases.
+Interleukin-1 alpha (IL-1 alpha or IL-1α) also known as hematopoietin 1 is a cytokine of the interleukin 1 family that is encoded by the IL1A gene in humans.
+In general, interleukin 1 is responsible for causing inflammation, as well as promoting fever and sepsis.
+IL-1α inhibitors have been developed to interrupt those processes and treat diseases, although other dual-action inhibitors are currently of larger interest to the medical community.

 IL-1α is produced mainly by activated macrophages, as well as neutrophils, epithelial cells, and endothelial cells.
 It possesses metabolic, physiological, haematopoietic activities, and plays one of the central roles in the regulation of the immune responses.
-It binds to the interleukin-1 receptor.
-It is on the pathway that activates tumor necrosis factor-alpha.
+It binds to the interleukin-1 receptor, and participates in the tumor necrosis factor-alpha activation pathway.

 Discovery

-Interleukin 1 was discovered by Gery in 1972.
-He named it lymphocyte-activating factor (LAF) because it was a lymphocyte mitogen.
+Interleukin 1 was discovered by Igal Gery, Richard K. Gershon, and Byron H. Waksman, from the Departments of Microbiology and Pathology at Yale School of Medicine, in 1972.
+They named it lymphocyte-activating factor (LAF) because it was a lymphocyte mitogen.
 It was not until 1985 that interleukin 1 was discovered to consist of two distinct proteins, now called interleukin-1 alpha and interleukin-1 beta.